 May cause tremors, seizures, drooling, vomiting.
 All parts of the plant are toxic

 This bitter plant can cause drooling, vomiting and diarrhea.
 Thankfully, dogs don’t like the taste

-I hope you found this list of things that are poisonous to dogs to be helpful.
+Hopefully you found this list of things that are poisonous to dogs helpful.